 Emergency Medical Insurance (out of province/country)

 Personally, when a card comes with a $699 annual fee, I expect the emergency medical protection to be among the best possible available for all age categories.
-For me, this is one of the Amex Platinum’s major drawbacks.
-It’s also discouraging that, while the Baggage Delay Insurance reimburses you up to $1000, it only kicks in after six hours, whereas other less costly cards (like the Scotia Gold Amex) kick in after only four hours.
+For me, this is one of the major drawbacks of The Platinum Card®.
+It’s also discouraging that, while the Baggage Delay Insurance reimburses you up to $1000, it only kicks in after six hours, whereas other less costly cards (like the Scotiabank®* Gold American Express® card) kick in after only four hours.
 You can compare travel insurance offerings for different Canadian credit cards via our detailed page on the issue.

-Though it comes with a $699 annual price tag, the American Express Platinum Card is an excellent value for those who fly often, especially if they travel internationally and can make use of the complimentary airport lounge pass during long layovers.
-While the 50000-point bonus is certainly attractive, don’t let it blind you.
-Those 50000 points don’t renew every year whereas, sadly, the $699 fee does.
+Though it comes with a $699 annual price tag, The Platinum Card® is an excellent value for those who fly often, especially if they travel internationally and can make use of the complimentary airport lounge pass during long layovers.
+While the 70000-point bonus is certainly attractive, don’t let it blind you.
+Those 70000 points don’t renew every year whereas, sadly, the $699 fee does.

 If you’re a passionate globetrotter, then this card is worth serious consideration, despite its high annual fee and some weaknesses in its insurance offerings.
 If, however, you can’t take full advantage of the travel perks, then you’re better off with a card that has a lower annual fee and may even have more comprehensive insurance packages.
-While the Amex Gold Rewards card has a bonus offer of ‘only’ 25000, the annual fee is likewise substantially lower at $150 per year.
-It’s certainly a card worth considering if the Platinum card’s fee is too costly and doesn’t meet your needs.
+While the The American Express® Gold Rewards Card has a bonus offer of ‘only’ 25000, the annual fee is likewise substantially lower at $150 per year.
+It’s certainly a card worth considering if The Platinum Card®’s fee is too costly and doesn’t meet your needs.